kubeedge/kubeedge/docs/proposals/cri.md

 ### Runtime dependent functional modifications

-The following functionalaties which are based on the docker runtime need to be modified to handle the CRI runtimes as well
+The following functionalities which are based on the docker runtime need to be modified to handle the CRI runtimes as well

 ```go
 func (e *edged) initializeModules() error {